Licensing & Registration

 - Are exempt from the IRS requirements for the Registered Tax Return Preparer designation.

 An individual license and a license for all firms are required.
 An individual license is all that is required for a sole practitioner, unless the firm name suggests the firm consists of more than one person (such as "and associates" or "and company").

-For further instruction of use of the CPA (Inactive), Licensed CPA and Registered CPA titles in Illinois: 2013 Illinois Public Accounting Act FAQs.
+For further instruction on the use of the CPA (Inactive), Licensed CPA or Registered CPA titles in Illinois see the 2013 Illinois Public Accounting Act FAQs.

 New Applications for Registered CPAs are Closed.